 Investment risk is measured in terms of the total endowment fund; investment assets and allocation between asset classes and strategies are managed to not expose the fund to unacceptable levels of risk.
-The Organization has a policy of appropriating for distribution each year an amount that exceeds 3% of the fund's total return per annum, which is measured based upon the moving average of the last three years' fund total return measured at the end of the month preceding the budget process.
-The exact amount spent each year is determined in the budget process and approved by the Board annually.
+The Organization has a policy of appropriating for distribution each year any investment earnings in excess of 3% of the fund's total return per annum, which is measured based upon the moving average of the last three years' fund total return measured at the end of the month preceding the budget process.
+The exact amount spent is determined in the budget process and approved by the Board.

-5. Endowment - Continued
+6. Endowment - Continued